cfpb/hmda-frontend/src/documentation/markdown/2018/data-browser-maps-faq.md

 The data tables show the aggregated data for the selected filter variables.

 - When only one filter is selected, you will be presented with a single table that includes a row for each option of the filter.
-- When two filters are selected, another table will be displayed for the secon filter's data.
+- When two filters are selected, another table will be displayed for the second filter's data.
 Additionally, a new set of columns will be included in each table to highlight the intersection between the selected filters.

 |One Filter|Two Filters|
 |---|---|